 iii) The end-users, employees and data owners who use the company’s IT applications on a day-to-day basis.

-When getting to the nitty-gritty, critical roles will be identified and established depending on the corporate body’s structure and the level of importance associated with each job function.
+Critical roles will be identified and established depending on the corporate body’s structure and the level of importance associated with each job function when getting to the nitty-gritty.

 Access control is a crucial element of security architecture.
-Access to IT and business assets should be constrained through a series of layers, going from public access to discrete access.
+Access to IT and business assets should be constrained through layers, going from public access to discrete access.

 Security controls should be enacted at network borders allowing only business partners and employees with clearance to come through.
-For many organisations, this security measure is sufficient to control access.
-Should you wish to understand it further, we have covered this topic in detail here: access control security.
+This security measure is sufficient for many organisations to control access using modern cloud security controls such as CASB security.
+Should you wish to understand it further, we have covered this topic in detail: access control security.

 Inside a company’s network, access to various services should be restricted based on a need-to-know basis.
-A useful concept related to this is the Principle of Least Privilege (PoLP), which states that users should be given the least access and authority needed to perform their required job tasks.
-PoLP is considered a cyber security best practice that helps in reducing the likelihood as well as impact of an attack (in case of already compromised systems internally).
+A useful concept related to this is the Principle of Least Privilege (PoLP), which states that users should have the least access and authority needed to perform their required job tasks.
+PoLP is considered a cyber security best practice that helps reduce the likelihood and impact of an attack (in case of already compromised systems internally).
 It helps to protect high-value information from digital harm while ensuring robust security.
 It also makes intrusion detection faster and easier.

 The hardware and software resources architects use to deploy, run, and monitor network security should regularly be checked and fine-tuned to confirm optimum performance.

-In the tech industry, new solutions are frequently available to address security concerns.
+New solutions are frequently available to address security concerns in the tech industry.
 When a technology change occurs in security architecture, the security architect must determine if changes need to be made in response to best practices.

 Now, let’s look at some common security frameworks;